Raghavendra Gadagkar

 In 2006 Gadagkar became one of the very few Indian scientists to be elected as a Foreign Associate of the National Academy of Sciences, USA.
 He has won numerous awards for his contributions to science research including Cross of the Order of Merit (Germany) in 2015, the Shanti Swarup Bhatnagar Award in Biology in 1993 and the TWAS Prize in 1999.

 He holds a number of other academic positions.
 He is the founding chairman of the Centre for Contemporary Studies, IISc, Bangalore.
 He is an honorary professor at the Jawaharlal Nehru Centre for Advanced Scientific Research and at the Indian Institute of Science Education and Research, Kolkata.
 He is a Non-resident Permanent fellow of Wissenschaftskolleg zu Berlin.
 He is a chairman of Research Council for History of Science, Indian National Science Academy, New Delhi.
 He was elected as a member of the German National Academy of Sciences Leopoldina in July 2012.

 In 2004, Gadagkar helped set up the Centre for Contemporary Studies in the Indian Institute of Science.
 This department aimed to support interdisciplinary discourse.

+In the years 2023, 2024 and 2025, Gadagkar was awarded a Senior Fellowship of the Zukunftskollegs at the University of Konstanz.